zenorocha/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/working-with-search-pages/using-a-search-page-template.md

 # Using a Search Page Template

 The default search page is backed by a Global scope page template.
-Manually created search pages can use the template that same template as a baseline.
+Manually created search pages can use that same template as a baseline.
 Out-of-the-box, the Search Page Template includes a Search Bar, Search Results, Search Suggestions, Search Options, and several Search Facet widgets:

 <!-- Please update image without Lunar Resort. ![The Search Page template gets you up and running.](./using-a-search-page-template/images/01.png) -->